Sport in Albania: EuroBasket

 Albania competed in two European championships at EuroBasket 1947 in Prague, Czechoslovakia, where they finished 14th and at EuroBasket 1957 in Sofia, Bulgaria, finishing in 16th place.
-Some years later they nearly qualified for the EuroBasket 1975 in Yugoslavia finishing third in the qualifying, winning matches against Luxembourg with 95-71 beating Iceland with a record win of 112-77 and Sweden with a score of 71-82 respectively.
+Some years later they nearly qualified for the EuroBasket 1975 in Yugoslavia finishing third in the qualifying, winning matches against Luxembourg with 95–71 beating Iceland with a record win of 112-77 and Sweden with a score of 71-82 respectively.
 Missing out slightly for their "third" Eurobasket appearance in their history.

 Mediterranean Games

-Albania also participated twice at the Mediterranean Games in basketball.
-Their debut participation came in 1991.
-They also participated in the 2009 Mediterranean Games in which they had their best performance by finishing 6th, beating Serbia 83–69 to secure their first win at this competition.
+Albania has participated twice at the Mediterranean Games in basketball.
+Their debut came in 1991.
+They also participated in the 2009 Mediterranean Games, where they finished 6th.